 States are leading the charge in the fight to end the student debt crisis by championing progressive policy change and standing up for borrowers.
 Over the last two years, a dozen states have pushed back against predatory actors by passing legislation that provides state-level protections for student loan borrowers.

 But there is more work to be done.
-The SBPC’s States for Borrower Protection project provides support to advocates, policymakers, and anyone else working to protect borrowers by equipping them with the facts necessary to level the playing field.
+The SBPC’s States for Borrower Protection project provides support to advocates and policymakers working to protect borrowers by equipping them with the facts necessary to level the playing field.
 Take a look at the some of the latest ways states, territories, and tribal governments are stepping up to protect borrowers.

 SBPC in the states